 Santa Fe real estate is some of the most expensive in New Mexico, although Santa Fe house values don't compare to the most expensive real estate in the U.S.

-Santa Fe is a decidedly white-collar city, with fully 87.62% of the workforce employed in white-collar jobs, well above the national average.
+Santa Fe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Santa Fe is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Santa Fe who work in sales jobs (11.46%), office and administrative support (10.52%), and management occupations (10.41%).
+There are especially a lot of people living in Santa Fe who work in office and administrative support (11.02%), management occupations (10.91%), and sales jobs (9.48%).

 Of important note, Santa Fe is also a city of artists.
 Santa Fe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Fe’s character.

-The per capita income in Santa Fe in 2010 was $33,967, which is wealthy relative to New Mexico and the nation.
-This equates to an annual income of $135,868 for a family of four.
+The per capita income in Santa Fe in 2018 was $37,178, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,712 for a family of four.
 However, Santa Fe contains both very wealthy and poor people as well.

-Santa Fe is a somewhat ethnically-diverse city.
+Santa Fe is an extremely ethnically-diverse city.
 The people who call Santa Fe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Santa Fe residents report their race to be White, followed by Native American.
-Santa Fe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.61% of the city’s residents.
-Important ancestries of people in Santa Fe include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Santa Fe, accounting for 54.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Santa Fe residents report their race to be White, followed by Asian.
+Important ancestries of people in Santa Fe include English, German, Irish, Italian, and French.

 The most common language spoken in Santa Fe is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.